-Consumer Directed Care (CDC) reforms began in the aged care in home care industry on 1 July 2015 and became fully operational on 27 February 2017, and have given elderly Australians 9 really powerful new rights.
+Consumer Directed Care (CDC) reforms began in the in home aged care industry on 1 July 2015 and became fully operational on 27 February 2017, and have given elderly Australians 9 really powerful new rights.

-In our clients’ experience, Consumers have to be very knowledgeable of their rights and assertive to actually receive true Consumer Directed Care (CDC) because many Old School Approved Providers are still dishing out “Provider Directed Care”, not Consumer Directed Care.
+In our clients’ experience with other Approved Providers, Consumers have to be very knowledgeable of their rights and assertive to insist on their rights to actually receive true Consumer Directed Care (CDC) because many Old School Approved Providers are still delivering “Provider Directed Care”, not Consumer Directed Care.

 Here are your 9 New Rights: